 The information provided in Appendices E and F relate to the Collection-1 IDPS-version of the VIIRS products' Level-1 (geolocation) and Level-1B (calibrated radiance) quality flags, both at pixel- and scanlevels.
 Specific short-names for the geolocation products are NPP_IMFTS_L1 (I-bands) and NPP_MOFTS_L1 (M-bands); those for the calibrated radiance products include NPP_VIAES_L1 (I-bands), NPP_VMAES_L1 (M-bands), and NPP_VDNES_L1 (DNB).
-As the Collection-2 NASA SNPP VIIRS products are produced and released (by late 2019), all geolocation and calibrated radiance quality metrics and metadata will align with the current structure used in the NASA VIIRS products.
-Subsequently, the Collection-1 IDPS SNPP VIIRS Level-1 products are slated for decommissioning in early 2020.
+Production of the C1 IDPS SNPP VIIRS L1 products will continue through the summer of 2022.